Team: Alisa Rantanen, Tony Belton, Pachara Kangchirdsri, Laura Ott

 Skintact is a complete solution to control and heal mild to severe eczema using breathable medicated patches and light therapy.
 These modular patches can be applied in a strip or separated to cover large and small areas alike.

 Skintact protects skin, promotes healing, and prevents scratching, all while concealing affected areas.
-The system comes in two strengths:

 30% of US population suffers from eczema...